ryanq47/ryanq47.github.io/_posts/Theme Info & Credits.md

 description: Here I want to introduce you the dark theme for Jekyll.
 ---

+Credit to streetturlte for this amazing theme, I'm leaving this init post in here so others can easily use this theme as well!

 Here is a sample post for Jekyll-Clean-Dark theme.

 * get it from [github](https://github.com/streetturtle/jekyll-clean-dark)